kiegroup/droolsjbpm-build-bootstrap/.ci/README.md

 > **_Note:_** You can always check the "Execution Summary" from any Jenkins or Github Actions job.

-## How are the projects related between them?
+## How are the project dependencies defined?

 As mentioned above, the project dependencies is delegated to build-chain tool and the project dependency information is externalized in one single yaml file.
 See [project-dependencies.yaml file](https://github.com/kiegroup/droolsjbpm-build-bootstrap/blob/main/.ci/project-dependencies.yaml).